equinor/res2df/docs/usage/compdat.rst

 .. warning:: When WELOPEN is in use, the dataframe can differ from Eclipse behaviour in certain circumstances.
 The dataframe representation from ``compdat`` does not separate from a "shut" well and the open-ness of its connections.
-So in an input deck it is possible to shut a well, and then reopen it, and get back the original open/shut state of individual connections prior to well shut.
+So in a .DATA FILE it is possible to shut a well, and then reopen it, and get back the original open/shut state of individual connections prior to well shut.
 The dataframe format will display `all` connections as open if a well is opened with defaulted indices.